SomeDebris/rock-paper-scissors/README.md

 If the `mods/` directory doesn't exist, create it.

-Alternately, download this repository as a .zip file
+Alternately, download this repository as a .zip file, extract it, and put it in your `mods/` folder.

 ### note: